nitzansaar/AlphaZero/README.md

-# AlphaZero-style N×N K-in-a-row Agent
+# AlphaZero-style Connect Five Agent

 A general N×N K-in-a-row game agent that learns to play optimally via self-play, guided by a policy/value neural network and Monte Carlo Tree Search (MCTS).

-Currently support 9 by 9, 5 in a row tictactoe (Gomoku)
+Currently support 9 by 9, 5 in a row Connect Five

 Never loses to random play